 There a 5 main parts that will be referred to through this document:

 Common components of EMREX (no local work required):

 Some local work required:

-Student Mobility Plugin.
-This is a plugin that the EMREX client uses to enable the communication with an NCP, and to ensure that the communication with the NCP is done in a standardized way
+EMREX Client.
+This is a plugin that EMREX uses to enable the communication with an EMP, and to ensure that the communication with the EMP is done in a standardized way

 This is a central registry the EMREX uses to fetch the data that is needed to complete the result transfer.
 This is also the only centralized component in the EMREX system.

 3. EMREX Client.

 This is the web application that the student uses to initiate the transfer of their results from another country. (could be integrated into the HEI SIS, i.e. work needed by the HEI)